oowretep/cse15l-lab-reports/lab4/lab4.md

 ## Run the test
 ![Image](img/5.png)
 > First we are going to `ls` to see the files in the repo we cloned.
 Then using the `cd` command, we will move into the `lab7` directory.
-Then using `ls` again, we can see the `test.sh` script that we can run.
+Then using `ls` again, we can see the `test.sh` script that we want to run.

 ![Image](img/6.png)
 > Running the test using `bash test.sh`, we can see that a test has failed